Capcom Cup: 2018

-The 2018 Capcom Cup was held in the Esports Arena in Las Vegas on December 14–16.
+Capcom Cup 2018 was held in the Esports Arena in Las Vegas on December 14–16.
 The tournament began with a "Last Chance Qualifier" event, which filled the final spot of the 32-person Capcom Cup bracket.
 The tournament's first prize was set to $250,000 USD.
 Capcom Cup 2018 was won by Kanamori "Gachikun" Tsunehiro, defeating Hiromiki "Itabashi Zangief" Kumada in the grand finals.
 No. 1 seed and Evo 2017 champion Taniguchi "Tokido" Hajime dropped out early during the tournament, alongside various other high-seeded players.